Is a Secured Loan a Good Option?

 The danger of a secured loan is that you may lose whatever you set up as collateral if you fail to make your payments on time.
 Also, taking on too much debt may make it difficult to meet all of your financial obligations.

 Carefully consider your budget and ability to pay on the loan before you borrow any money.
-Remember, if you default on the loan or make late payments it can also adversely affect your credit score.
+If you default on the loan or make late payments it can also adversely affect your credit score.

 Transferring Unsecured Debt to Secured Loans